On this page

-- Counseling and screening for HIV; counseling and screening for interpersonal and domestic violence; and counseling for sexually transmitted infections.
+- Counseling and screening for HIV or interpersonal and domestic violence, and counseling for sexually transmitted infections.

-For additional services covered as preventive for women, read the following sections in your network's certificate of coverage:
+For more services covered as preventive for women, read these sections in your network's certificate of coverage:

-- UMP Plus Puget Sound High Value Network: Family Planning Services, Mammograms, and Obstetric and Newborn Care.
+- Puget Sound High Value Network: Family planning services, Mammograms, and Obstetric and newborn care.

-- UMP Plus UW Medicine Accountable Care Network: Family Planning Services, Mammograms, and Obstetric and Newborn Care.
+- UW Medicine Accountable Care Network: Family planning services, Mammograms, and Obstetric and newborn care.

 Note: Prostate cancer screening (prostate-specific antigen [PSA] testing) is not covered under the preventive care benefit, but is covered as a medical benefit (subject to the medical deductible and coinsurance).

 Immunizations covered under the preventive care benefit are not subject to the medical deductible.
 Immunizations given by the providers listed below are paid under the preventive care benefit.
-If you see a non-network or out-of-network provider for covered immunizations, you pay 50 percent of the allowed amount; an out-of-network provider may balance bill you.
+If you see an out-of-network provider for covered immunizations, you pay 50 percent of the allowed amount and may be balance billed.